johnpapa/vscode-read-time/README.md

 - Display the estimated minutes to read your markdown file in the status bar
 - Hover over the status bar item to see the tooltip
 - Enable/disable the read time calculation and status bar item
+- Configure read time to display for other file types, beyond markdown
+- Adjust the words per minute (wpm) from the default 200 wpm

 ## Settings